 About Me

-When I'm not writing you can find me either on a golf course or drinking wine, champagne or cocktails (yum).
+Writing speculative fiction is a passion that gives me an outlet for my ridiculous imagination.
+Two of my short stories and my short story collection, Letters From Elsewhere, were finalists for Sir Julius Vogel Awards (the only speculative fiction awards in Aotearoa New Zealand) in 2024.
 At various times in my past I've been a teacher, bus-driver, marine biologist and a farmer.
-A veritable Jac(qui) of all trades and master of none!
-My foray into the world of fiction writing is a passion that's given me an outlet for my ridiculous imagination.
+A veritable Jac(qui) of all trades!
 My life has been a rich and fantastic adventure.
 I've been to amazing places, done incredible things and met wonderful people.
 Long may it continue!
-All my works of fiction are wholly human endeavours and have not been AI assisted. |
+All my works of fiction are wholly human endeavours and have not been AI assisted.
+Represented by Becky LeJeune of Bond Literary Agency |

 What are my inspirations?